rephlexions/RAVE/README.md

 # Wikipedia Viewer
-Wikipedia Viewer allows to searc and read articles about Art Movements.
+Wikipedia Viewer allows to search and read articles about Art Movements.
 Uses Wikpedia's API to retrieve the articles and CrossRef API to retrieve related scientific papers.

 ## Technologies Used
 * Python (Django Web Framework)